2022 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (M2) New York Rangers vs. (A3) Tampa Bay Lightning

-This was the second playoff meeting between these two teams.
-New York made their seventh Semifinals/Conference Final appearance since the league began using a 16-team or greater playoff format in 1980.
-They lost their most recent appearance in the 2015 Eastern Conference Final, also the most recent playoff meeting between these two teams, in seven games to Tampa Bay.
-This was Tampa Bay's eighth Semifinals/Conference Final since entering the league and their third consecutive Third Round appearance, the first team to accomplish this feat since the 2015 Chicago Blackhawks.
-They won the previous year's Semifinals against the New York Islanders in seven games.
+This was the second playoff meeting between these two teams and the third consecutive Eastern Conference Finals to feature Florida vs New York teams.
+The Rangers made their seventh semifinals/conference final appearance since the league began using a 16-team or greater playoff format in 1980.
+They lost their most recent appearance in the 2015 Eastern Conference final, also the most recent playoff meeting between these two teams, in seven games to Tampa Bay.
+This was Tampa Bay's third consecutive and eighth overall semifinals/conference finals since entering the league; they are the first team to accomplish this feat since the 2015 Chicago Blackhawks.
+They won the previous year's semifinals against the New York Islanders in seven games.
 New York won all three games in this year's regular season series.

 The Lightning defeated the Rangers in six games.
-Filip Chytil scored twice for the Rangers in Game 1, who defeated Tampa Bay 6–2.
-In Game 2, Igor Shesterkin made 29 saves for the Rangers in a 3–2 affair which ended the Lightning's 18-game win streak after losing the prior game.
-The Lightning recovered in Game 3, coming back from a 2–0 deficit, and with Ondrej Palat's goal with 42 seconds left in the game, Tampa Bay defeated New York 3–2.
-In Game 4, Palat scored a goal and provided two assists in goalie Andrei Vasilevskiy's 34 save performance to defeat New York 4–1 and tie the series 2–2.
-Palat continued his late-goal antics into Game 5, scoring with 1:50 left in the third period to lead the Lightning to a 3–1 victory and a 3–2 series lead.
-In Game 6, the captain Steven Stamkos scored twice to give the Lightning a 2–1 victory and a trip to the Stanley Cup Finals for the third consecutive season.
+Filip Chytil scored twice for the Rangers in game one, who defeated Tampa Bay 6–2.
+In game two, Igor Shesterkin made 29 saves for the Rangers in a 3–2 affair which ended the Lightning's 18-game win streak after losing the prior game.
+The Lightning recovered in game three, coming back from a 2–0 deficit, and with Ondrej Palat's goal with 42 seconds left in the game, Tampa Bay defeated New York 3–2.
+In game four, Palat scored a goal and provided two assists in goalie Andrei Vasilevskiy's 34 save performance to defeat New York 4–1 and tie the series 2–2.
+Palat continued his late-goal antics into game five, scoring with 1:50 left in the third period to lead the Lightning to a 3–1 victory and a 3–2 series lead.
+In game six, the captain Steven Stamkos scored twice to give the Lightning a 2–1 victory and a trip to the Stanley Cup Finals for the third consecutive season.